rlancer/super-share/README.md

 ## Roadmap

-+ Email notifications for when content is viewed
 + Support for static HTML websites
++ Support for downloading files